keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 Both cases were an excellent fit for using callables as filters.

-In the case of the mock DNS server, there were multiple criteria for the filters, such as _protocol_ (TCP vs. UDP), _qtype_ (question type), _qclass_ (question class), and _qname_ (question name).
+In the case of the mock DNS server, there were multiple criteria for the DNS request filters, such as _protocol_ (TCP vs. UDP), _qtype_ (question type), _qclass_ (question class), and _qname_ (question name).
 I provided methods that return lambdas that filter for specific values for those attributes; for example, to create a filter that will return true only for the qname `example.com`, you would do the following:

 ```ruby
 MockDnsServer::PredicateFactory.new.qname('example.com')